RIFA Conservation Education Camp

 ZAMBEZI RIVER • CHIRUNDU • ZIMBABWE

-Rifa Conservation Education Camp is a Zimbabwean Registered Welfare Education Organisation that provides a unique wildlife conservation and environmental education programme to Zimbabwean school children.
+Rifa Conservation Education Camp is a unique wildlife conservation and environmental education programme for Zimbabwean school children.
 Nestled on the banks of the Zambezi River floodplain, 4km's upstream from Chirundu, the camp was established with the purpose of educating the children of Zimbabwe on the sustainable management of the nation's abundant and diverse wildlife and natural ecosystems, empowering and motivating the country's future generations to conserve their country's stunning natural heritage.
 The programme provides visiting children with a once in a lifetime opportunity to stay in a protected wildlife area and experience the beauty and majesty of the Zimbabwean bush, building awareness on the importance of protecting the country's natural ecosystem and teaching the vital conservation skills necessary to achieve this.

-Rifa can accommodate up to 30 children, their teachers and accompanying volunteer hunter guides at a time while five staff are permanently housed at the camp.
+Rifa can accommodate up to 30 children and their teachers at a time while five staff are permanently housed at the camp.
+It is run by a dedicated group of conservationists.
 The camp includes a well equipped reference library, museum and laboratory, students dormitories, teachers rooms and ablutions, guides' accomodation, a kitchen and a dining area and recieves a reliable power and water supply.

-Home to four species of the “Big Five” (sadly there are no Rhino left in the area due to poaching and relocation of the survivors), the camp is ideally situated by a waterhole, and the good grazing/browsing provided by its floodplain regularly attracts a host of wild animals.
+Home to four species of the “Big Five”, the camp is ideally situated by a waterhole, and the good grazing/browsing provided by its floodplain regularly attracts a host of wild animals.
 Species regularly encountered include Elephant, Hippo, Kudu, Waterbuck, Impala, Warthog, Hyena, Baboons and Honey Badgers to name a few, with Lion, Leopard, Wild Dogs, Eland and Zebra making regular appearances.
 The area's birdlife is also fantastic with up to 155 species being sighted or heard on a single outing, with rare birds such a the Cape Griffon making an appearance.
 There is also a thriving “Vulture Restaurant” which attracts large numbers of Hooded, White Headed, White Backed and Lappet Faced Vultures and on previous occasions visitors have been treated to the exciting spectacle of feeding vultures being chased off by aggressive lion and hyena.